johnrsibert/JonzPandemic/index.md

 So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.
 And vaccines on on the way!

-So please have a look at this stuff and act like a Fourteenth Centery Venetian, keep away from sick people, wear your mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this tunnel.
+So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear your mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this tunnel.
 In the meantime, I recommend [boulevardiers](https://robbreport.com/food-drink/spirits/best-boulevardier-recipe-bourbon-negroni-1234585127/).